txbm/mcp-local-dev/README.md

 # 🚀 MCP Local Dev

-Supercharge your development workflow with AI-powered environment management!
-Let your MCP-connected LLMs handle the boring stuff while you focus on shipping code.
+Let AI handle your local development environments while you focus on building amazing things!

 ## ✨ What's This?

-A blazingly fast development environment manager for MCP-connected Language Models.
-Built with ❤️ by AI, for developers who want to move at lightspeed.
+A local development environment manager that lets LLMs configure and manage dev environments for you.
+Built with ❤️ by AI, for AI, for developers who want their LLM assistant to handle environment setup, dependency management, and testing automatically.

 ## 🎯 Features That Slap

-- 🤖 **AI-Powered Automation**: Full MCP Server spec compliance - your LLM is the captain now
-- 🧪 **Smart Environments**: Path-isolated Python venvs, managed by UV for maximum speed
+- 🤖 **Pure AI Magic**: Just tell your LLM to set up a dev environment for any GitHub repo
+- 🧪 **Full Auto**: Automatic dependency installation, environment setup, and test running
 - ⚡️ **Multiple Runtimes**: First-class support for Node.js, Bun, and Python+UV
 - 🛠️ **Zero Config**: Everything just works™️ - no more environment headaches
-- 🔬 **AI Development Showcase**: 98% written by Claude 3.5 Sonnet using [Aider](https://github.com/paul-gauthier/aider)

 ## 🧮 The Numbers